hashicorp/terraform-website/content/source/docs/enterprise/admin/customization.html.md

 -> Supports HTML

-This content will be placed omnipresently in the footer of the application, this is most useful for site wide disclaimers and other site wide communication.
+Content to display in the footer of every application page.
+Useful for disclaimers and other site-wide communication.

 ![screenshot: where the footer content appears](./images/admin-footer-customization.png)